-One in five adults in the U.S. has nasal allergies, or allergic rhinitis.
-Yet as common as it is, experts say that allergic rhinitis is underdiagnosed, undertreated, and underestimated.
+One in 5 adults in the U.S. has nasal allergies, or allergic rhinitis.
+Yet as common as it is, too many people dismiss it.

 “Allergic rhinitis is a trivialized disease,” says Jonathan A. Bernstein, MD, an allergist at the University of Cincinnati College of Medicine.
 “Obviously, nobody dies from it.
 But it does cause a tremendous amount of sickness and suffering.”

-All that sneezing, congestion, and teary-eyed misery takes a toll.
-Allergic rhinitis can cause missed workdays, and it can detract from your performance at school or on the job.
-Because of this, allergic rhinitis costs the country billions of dollars every year.
+All that sneezing, congestion, and tearing up takes a toll.
+Allergic rhinitis can cause missed workdays, and it can make it harder to do your usual schoolwork or job if you’re able to show up.
+Because of this, allergic rhinitis costs the U.S. billions of dollars every year.

 Nasal allergies can also lead to other conditions such as sinus problems.
 But they don’t have to.

 “Allergic rhinitis is a treatable problem,” Bernstein says, “and when people get diagnosed and treated properly, they do very well.”
-If you’ve been limping through life with nasal allergies, it’s time to get the best of them.
+If your nasal allergies get the better of you, it’s time to get back in control.

 Nasal Allergies and Sinus Problems

-Allergy symptoms are miserable enough on their own.
-But in many people, allergic rhinitis can cause -- or aggravate -- other complications or conditions.
+Allergy symptoms are bad enough on their own.
+But in many people, allergic rhinitis can cause or worsen other complications or conditions.

 What’s the connection between allergies and sinus problems?